-- ii.
+- i.
+Contractor shall provide SATC Treatment Services to Court referred adults for whom substance use disorder services are determined to be medically necessary consistent with Title 22 Section 51303 and 51341.1, per SATC guidelines. - ii.
 Contractor shall participate in a quarterly graduate activity in collaboration with the Court and other treatment contractors, sharing in the cost of the celebratory activities. - iii.
 Contractor shall attend Court Staffing meetings in the regions of Santa Barbara County served by Contractor. - iv.
-Contractor shall attend SATC Core Team and Policy Council meetings and work with County to develop recommendations, guidelines, and procedures for adult and adolescent treatment services. - E. For Adolescent Services in the school, Contractor shall only provide: - i.
-Early Intervention; - ii.
-Outreach/Intervention; or - iii.
-Referrals/Screening/Intake.
+Contractor shall attend SATC Core Team and Policy Council meetings and work with County to develop recommendations, guidelines, and procedures for adult treatment services.